 The Chinese government has carried out economic reforms to achieve decentralization and utilization of market forces to develop the economy of China.
 These reforms have resulted in significant economic growth and social progress.
 There can, however, be no assurance that the Chinese government will continue to pursue such economic policies or, if it does, that those policies will continue to be successful.
 Any such adjustment and modification of those economic policies may have an adverse impact on the securities market in China, the portfolio securities of a Fund or a Fund itself.
 Further, the Chinese government may from time to time adopt corrective measures to control the growth of the Chinese economy, which may also have an adverse impact on the capital growth and performance of a Fund.
 Political changes, social instability and adverse diplomatic developments in China could result in the imposition of additional government restrictions including expropriation of assets, confiscatory taxes or nationalization of some or all of the property held by the underlying issuers of a Fund's portfolio securities.
 As the Chinese economy develops, its growth may slow significantly and sometimes unexpectedly.
-The laws, regulations, including the investment regulations allowing foreigners to invest in Chinese securities, government policies and political and economic climate in China may change with little or no advance notice.
-Any such change could adversely affect market conditions and the performance of the Chinese economy and, thus, the value of securities in a Fund's portfolio.
+The laws, regulations, including the investment regulations allowing foreigners to invest in Chinese ecould adversely affect market conditions and the performance of the Chinese economy and, thus, the value of securities in a Fund's portfolio.